Appeals against grievance decisions

-An employee has the right to appeal against your decision following the grievance hearing.
-You must notify them of this right when you write to give them your decision.
-Give them a deadline to notify you of their intention to appeal, eg within five working days.
+An employee has the right to appeal against an employer's decision following the grievance hearing.
+You must notify them of this right when you write to give them your disciplinary decision.
+Give them a deadline to notify you of their intention to appeal against the grievance, eg within five working days.

 If the employee chooses to appeal, you must try to hold the appeal hearing without unnecessary delay.

 Preparing for an appeal hearing

 Before you hold an appeal hearing: